You will need

 As soon as the custard heavily covers the back of a metal spoon it is ready.
 Remove from the heat and place the saucepan into a sink with cold water to bring the temperature down quickly, while stirring now and again.

-Beat the egg whites to soft peak stage and gradually beat in the remaining Meringue Mix little by little until the mixture is thick and shiny.
+Beat the egg whites in the mixing bowl with lemon juice to soft peak stage.
+Gradually beat in the castor sugar little by little until the mixture is thick and shiny.
+Sift over and mix in the maizena.

 Immediately, using the same beaters, whip the remaining 1 cup (250 ml) of cream to soft peak stage.